 So, here's the good news: if you are starting preschool with your food allergic child, there are steps you can take to overcome the things that scare you and make the most of the advantages that you are offered.

 Partner with your teachers.
-Just as I said in my post about the"little things" in elementary school, the same applies in preschool: get to know your teacher well.
+Get to know your teacher well.
 I can honestly say that I consider many of my kids' preschool teachers personal friends now, and I attribute that to the close working relationship that we developed when my children were in their classes.
 Here are a list of things that are most important to consider when working with your teacher over the course of the year:

 Class Parties: This is a biggie - preschool is class party central.
 First, make sure that your teacher always keeps you in the loop about the menu for class parties.
 A lot of preschools allow for homemade goodies, so keep in mind that other parents may not be aware of cross-contamination dangers when they are cooking in their own kitchens.
 Be willing to bring in safe food for your child at parties (maybe replicating what the others are eating), and don't hesitate to be the first to sign up to bring something allergy-free for the entire class so that your child feels included.
 I always volunteered to make dessert at my boys' preschool parties since "sweets" are our greatest food allergy landmine; if you can, take that danger off the table (pun, intended).